encodis/xpants/docs/compile-schematron.md

+---
+author: Philip Hodder
+contact: philip.hodder@encodis.com
+date: 2018-05-02
+project: XML Practical ANT Scripts
+summary: Macro definitions to compile Schematron files
+title: compile-schematron.xml
+---

 # compile-schematron.xml

 A set of macro definitions to compile a Schematron file into an XSL file.
 The top level macro (“compile-schematron”) will compile either a single file or a folder, depending on the arguments supplied:

 -   If the *file* attribute is not blank and refers to a file that exists then it will be compiled, using the *output* attribute as the resulting file name for the report.
 -   If the *file* attribute is not supplied then the macro will compile all files in a folder determined by the ‘input.files’ element.

 > NOTE: It is the responsibility of the calling task to ensure that any